- Home

 Who gets secondary bone cancer?

 Secondary bone cancer is much more common than primary bone cancer in Australia.
 It is more common in adults than children.
-The bone is one of the most common sites cancer may spread to, along with the lymph nodes, liver, lungs and brain.
+The bone is one of the most common places cancer may spread to, along with the lymph nodes, liver, lungs and brain.

 What are the causes?

-Listen to our podcast series for people affected by advanced cancer
+Podcast for people affected by advanced cancer

 More resources